Prajit Kumar Das

 Safepod - Safer together

-"Formally", SafePod is a mobile app that lets your selected friends know if you haven't reached a specified place at a specified time.
-SafePod also provides a forum for victims to share traumatic experiences anonymously.
-Remember that person who assumes the role of the caretaker when you go out partying?
-SafePod will bring that experience to your mobile phone!
-The goal of SafePod is to create an open community of developers to build technology that makes the world a safer place.
+SafePod was a mobile app that let your selected friends know if you hadn't reached a specified place at a specified time.
+SafePod also provided a forum for victims to share traumatic experiences anonymously.
+Remember that person who assumed the role of the caretaker when you went out partying?
+SafePod brought that experience to your mobile phone!
+The goal of SafePod was to create an open community of developers to build technology that made the world a safer place.
 App source

 FaceBlock project name